-- 2.6.1 IN CASE OF POWER FAILURE, turn the control device to OFF and DIS-CONNECT electric power.
-Leave electric power DISCONNECTED. - 2.6.2 MAKE SURE SAFETY PRECAUTIONS have been taken to secure the load and keep unnecessary personnel away from the winch and from under the load while operating the emergency hand crank.
-Assign a person to observe and control the load. - 2.6.3 IF EQUIPPED WITH A BRAKE MOTOR you must disengage the brake on the motor before using the emergency hand crank.
-Operating the emergency hand crank with the brake on the motor engaged could result in equipment damage or failure. - ^a IT IS RECOMMENDED to have more than one person to operate the winch using the emergency hand crank. - ASSIGN ONE PERSON to operate the hand crank while another is assigned to operate the brake.
+- 2.7.1 IN CASE OF POWER FAILURE, turn the control device to OFF and DIS-CONNECT electric power.
+Leave electric power DISCONNECTED. - MAKE SURE SAFETY PRECAUTIONS have been taken to secure the load and keep unnecessary personnel away from the winch and from under the load while operating the emergency hand crank. - 2.7.3 IF EQUIPPED WITH A BRAKE MOTOR you must disengage the brake on the motor before using the emergency hand crank.
+Operating the emergency hand crank with the brake on the motor engaged could result in equipment damage or failure. - a It is recommended for two people to operate the winch using the emergency hand crank. - b If the winch is equipped with a brake motor, assign one person to operate the hand crank while the other is assigned to operate the brake.
 Have control of the hand crank before disengaging the brake on the motor.
-Accidental release of the brake could allow the load to escape. - ALWAYS FOLLOW the brake manufacturers operating instructions for engaging or disengaging the brake. - 2.6.4 DO NOT USE AN IMPACT WRENCH to operate the emergency hand crank option of the winch.
+Accidental release of the brake could allow the load to escape. - If the winch is not equipped with a brake motor, assign one person to operate the hand crank while the other is assigned to observe and control the load. - Always follow the brake manufacturers operating instructions for engaging or disengaging the brake. - 2.7.4 DO NOT USE AN IMPACT WRENCH to operate the emergency hand crank option of the winch.
 To do so could result in equipment damage or failure.
-Use a drill-motor. - 2.6.5 DO NOT EXCEED THE 15 MINUTE DUTY CYCLE rating of the winch if operating with a drill-motor and do not operate the winch with a drill-motor that exceeds 400 rpm.
-To do so could result in equipment damage or failure. - 2.6.6 IF EQUIPPED WITH A BRAKE MOTOR you must engage the brake on the motor and remove the handle or drill-motor before operating the winch under power.
+Use a drill-motor. - 2.7.5 DO NOT EXCEED THE 15 MINUTE DUTY CYCLE rating of the winch if operating with a drill-motor and do not operate the winch with a drill-motor that exceeds 400 rpm.
+To do so could result in equipment damage or failure. - 2.7.6 ENGAGE THE BRAKE and remove the handle or drill-motor before operating the winch using electric power.